-The undergraduate program in the Department of Philosophy acquaints students with the content and the structure of philosophical theory in various areas and with the history of philosophy.
-Discussion is encouraged so that the student can engage actively in the philosophical examination of problems.
+The undergraduate program in the Department of Philosophy familiarizes you with the content and the structure of philosophical theory in various areas and with the history of philosophy.
+You are encouraged to actively engage in the philosophical examination of problems.
 Various fields of the arts and sciences raise philosophical questions which are often not given thorough attention in those particular disciplines.
-In the informed consideration of such questions, the student acquires a broader and deeper understanding of the major areas of intellectual endeavor.
-In this way, philosophical comprehension helps to unify a student’s education.
+Through the informed consideration of such questions, you will acquire a broader and deeper understanding of the major areas of intellectual endeavor.
+In this way, philosophical comprehension helps to unify your education.
 Philosophic investigation also has an intrinsic interest and value.

 Approximately 65 students are presently majoring in philosophy at Duke.
-Because of the interdisciplinary nature of the subject, most of these students major in another discipline as well (e.g. visit the Center for Medieval and Renaissance Studies’ website ).
-The study of philosophy requires a great deal of dialogue in order that students may learn to develop and present rational opinions; consequently, the philosophy department keeps class sizes small.
+Because of the interdisciplinary nature of the subject, most of these students major in another discipline as well.
+The study of philosophy requires a great deal of dialogue so that students practice developing and presenting rational opinions; consequently, the philosophy department keeps class sizes small.
 Most classes average around 20-25 students with the maximum generally at 35-40 students.